lomorage/lomod/rpms-build/release/opt/lomorage/doc/readme.txt

 ## assets.db

-This is the database that store the users account, hashed/encrypted password, assets hash, metadata etc, all needed for Lomorage APP to work.
+This is the backup database for the purpose of recovery in case disaster happens, such as SD card is broken, or DB is deleted by mistake, etc.